lawrenceyoux/FL_cloud_deployment_demo/README.md

 ## Project Overview

+A end-to-end, production-grade Federated Learning platform deployed on AWS EKS.
+It demonstrates privacy-preserving machine learning across three simulated hospitals — each hospital trains a neural network locally, and only encrypted model weights are ever transmitted.
+Raw patient data never leaves the hospital pod.
+The entire platform, from infrastructure provisioning to model training to results, is fully automated through GitHub Actions CI/CD with zero manual steps beyond clicking "Run workflow".

 This project demonstrates **federated learning (FL)** applied to stroke prediction, using a real-world tabular healthcare dataset split across three simulated hospitals.
 No raw patient data ever leaves a hospital — only model weight updates are exchanged and aggregated on the central server.

 **What it shows:**